aws-samples/micro-frontend-blueprint/README.md

 cdk deploy
 ```

-Once this is completed, naviagate to /home from your CloudFront URL and you be able to see your MFE application running!
+Once this is completed, navigate to /home from your CloudFront URL and you be able to see your MFE application running!

 ### Deploying the /product MFE